ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 ## Watch the ReplicaSet

-It's worth noting that while a deployment can be upgraded, the ReplicaSet (which is the thing that contains / manages the Pods) cannot.
-You can watch this in action.
-Edit your manifest to drop the image version back down to 1.25, and then right after you apply it, run this command a few times:
+It's worth noting that while the image in a Deployment can be upgraded, the ReplicaSet (which is the thing that contains / manages the Pods) cannot.
+See this for yourself: edit your manifest to drop the image version back down to 1.25, and then right after you apply it, run this command a few times:

     kubectl get replicaset